autoplot/documentation/javadoc/org/autoplot/datasource/jython/JythonDataSourceTimeSeriesBrowse.md

+# org.autoplot.datasource.jython.JythonDataSourceTimeSeriesBrowse

-# org.autoplot.datasource.jython.JythonDataSourceTimeSeriesBrowsecontainer for the state simply manages the timerange argument.
+container for the state simply manages the timerange argument.

 ***
 <a name="blurURI"></a>
 # blurURI